Brightify/Fetcher/README.md

 These are used to add `RequestEnhacer` and `RequestModifier` which are used in every request (see [RequestEnhancer](#requestenhancer)).

 By its nature `Fetcher` will usually be created only at one place in your code.
-But sometimes you may want to have more of them (for example you make request to two servers with different base url).
+But sometimes you may want to have more of them (for example if you want to two servers with different base URL).
 In this case it may be handy to copy settings from one instance of `Fetcher` to another.
 This can be done via:

 ```Swift
 init(copy fetcher: Fetcher)